This post may contain affiliate or sponsored links. Please read our disclosure policy.

 There are a few make ahead options with this recipe.

-First, you can make the cookie dough, wrap tightly in plastic wrap and chill it in the refrigerator for up to 3 days or the freezer for up to 3 months.
+Wrap the cookie dough in plastic wrap and chill it in the refrigerator for up to 3 days or the freezer for up to 3 months.
 If freezing, place the wrapped dough in a freezer bag, too.

 When ready to use, be sure to thaw it fully in the fridge and then let it sit on the counter until it’s close to room temperature.